juji-io/datalevin/README.md

 * 0.4.0 ~~Native image and native command line tool.~~ [Done 2021/02/27]
 * 0.5.0 ~~Native networked server mode with access control.~~ [Done 2021/09/06]
 * 0.6.0 ~~As a search engine: full-text search across database.~~ [Done 2022/03/10]
-* 0.7.0 Data type feature parity with Datascript and Datomic: composite tuples, bigint, bigdec, JSON output, etc.
+* 0.7.0 Data type parity with Datomic: bigint, bigdec, tuples, composite tuples, and lazy query results
 * 0.8.0 A new Datalog query engine with improved performance.
 * 0.9.0 As a production rule engine: implement iterative rules application and truth maintenance.